 Number of Places15 Places

 Applicants will normally be required to hold a 2.1 Honours degree in Psychology or a related field from a recognised third-level institution.

 Students will be required to undergo Garda Vetting, you can learn more at: www.tcd.ie/students/orientation/undergraduates/garda-vetting.php

 Click here for a full list of postgraduate fees

 Register your interest in postgraduate study at Trinity College Dublin, the University of Dublin.

 As Ireland’s leading university, we offer a wide range of postgraduate programmes at masters, diploma and certificate level.

 Trinity is an international university steeped in history, with a reputation for excellence in education, research and innovation.

-I studied the MSc in Applied Behaviour Analysis at Trinity and graduated in 2017.
-I found the experience extremely rewarding both with regards to the educational value and professional support I received during my studies.
-My professors, project supervisor and Course Director were all incredibly knowledgeable, pragmatic and supportive when providing advice and guidance.
-Their expertise, insight, understanding and professionalism shone through at all times.
-Its a fantastic course and Id recommend it to anyone interested in studying a practical and effective area of psychology of wide-ranging applications.
-Its also currently a field in which trained professionals are in high demand so its also attractive from the standpoint that there is a viable and sustainable career open to graduates.
+I found the experience rewarding both the educational value and the professional support I received.
+My professors, project supervisor and Course Director were all incredibly knowledgeable, pragmatic and supportive.
+As a student I felt welcome and supported.
+It’s a fantastic course and I’d recommend it to anyone interested in studying a practical and effective area of psychology.
+It’s also currently a field in which trained professionals are in high demand so, there is a viable and sustainable career open to graduates.
 I am now working full-time, and I attribute this largely to the programme.